quasitar/USPrisonData2004/CodeBook.md

 This data was copied by hand into the following R program which was then used to process the data:

-prisByRaceIncome.R
+'prisByRaceIncome.R'

 This file produces the tidy .csv file prisIncRace2004.csv which was then uploaded into tableau.

-prisIncRace2004.csv file size is 4KB
+'prisIncRace2004.csv' file size is 4KB

 ### Data Code Book